project management · Apr 8, 2025

 Cross-functional projects break for the same five reasons every time.
 Roles drift, decisions get stuck, communication scatters across channels, the wrong tool gets blamed for problems the tool didn't cause, and somewhere by week three, half the team has quietly disengaged because the work no longer feels like theirs.
 The fix isn't one master process.
 It's diagnosing which of the five is actually blocking your team this quarter and addressing that one before piling on more meetings.

-This post unpacks what collaborative project management really means (it isn't traditional PM with a friendlier name), the kinds of projects that need it, the five problems that derail it most often, and the specific fixes that work for each root cause.
+This post unpacks what collaboration in project management really means (it isn't traditional PM with a friendlier name), the kinds of projects that need it, the five problems that derail it most often, and the specific fixes that work for each root cause.

 Traditional PM vs Collaborative PM